vmware/network-insight-sdk-generic-datasources/README.md

 ## 4. YAML Configuration

 YAML configuration is defined in sections.
-1. Command list - Contains command definition which needs to be run.
-Commands defined in top are executed first and one defined in bottom is executed last.
+1. Workloads - Contains workload definition which needs to be run.
+Workloads defined in top are executed first and one defined in bottom is executed last.
-* Each command definition has following items.
+* Each workload definition has following items.
     * table_id - refer result with an id.
     * command - command to execute
     * block parser - Parser to parse blocks